-The expert witness testimony that a forensic nurse offers can determine a suspect’s guilt or innocence in a criminal trial.
+The expert witness testimony that a these nurses offers can determine a suspect’s guilt or innocence in a criminal trial.
 It is crucial that you give honest and accurate testimony.

 I am not squeamish about bodily fluids.

-Forensic nurses are required to preserve biological samples like saliva, blood and semen for use in police investigation.
-If bodily fluids make you uncomfortable, forensic nursing is a poor career choice for you.
+They are required to preserve biological samples like saliva, blood and semen for use in police investigation.
+If bodily fluids make you uncomfortable, this might be a poor career choice for you.

 I can keep track of many things at the same time.

 The emergency room can be chaotic.
-As a forensic nurse, you must be able to manage several tasks simultaneously to treat patients efficiently.
+As a nurse in forensics, you must be able to manage several tasks simultaneously to treat patients efficiently.

 *Note that this is not a scientific quiz.
-The result is simply my rough estimate of how well I believe your personality matches that of a successful forensic nurse.
+The result is simply my rough estimate of how well I believe your personality matches that of a successful professional in this field.

-By my assessment, a career as a forensic nurse is probably not a good fit for your personality.
+By my assessment, a career in this field is probably not a good fit for your personality.
 Please go to the Admissions Advisor homepage for a listing of other careers you may want to consider.

-By my assessment, although a career as a forensic nurse may not be an ideal fit for your personality, if you are willing to adapt in a few areas, you can still find success in the field.
+By my assessment, although a career in this field may not be an ideal fit for your personality, if you are willing to adapt in a few areas, you can still find success in the field.
 Please see the list to the right for information on the areas that you may need to work on.

-By my assessment, your personality is a good fit for a career as a forensic nurse.
+By my assessment, your personality is a good fit for a career in this field.
 Scroll through our site to gain valuable insight into what it will take you to earn the necessary credentials.

-Is there anything else I should consider in deciding if forensic nursing is the right choice for me?
+Is there anything else I should consider in deciding if this is the right career choice for me?

-If you are considering a career in the specialized field of forensic nursing, you are in for several years of medical training.
+If you are considering a career in this specialized field, you are in for several years of medical training.
 You will need to earn your nursing credentials before you can specialize in forensics and you will need to continually update your education throughout your career.

 Prerequisite Education and Licensing

-Before you can specialize in forensic nursing, you must become a licensed registered nurse.
+Before you can specialize in this field, you must become a licensed registered nurse.
 All states require nursing students to graduate from an approved nursing program, which takes 2 to 4 years to complete, depending on the educational path that you choose.